curl/everything-curl/internals/tests/file-format.md

 may consist of multiple words separated by spaces which are treated together as a single identifier.

-When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.

 ## `<reply>`

 ### `<data [nocheck="yes"] [sendzero="yes"] [base64="yes"] [hex="yes"] [nonewline="yes"]>`